 Certain online activities of mine that are, however dispersed, probably worth mentioning, would be:

 - Q&A contributuions on WikiAnswers, under Kyuzo

 - Song translations on Gendou, under Kyuzo_dono

 I picked up the interest for Japanese by and since watching anime in Japanese audio around 6~7 years ago and after picking up the basics, self-studied to get a better hold of the language.
 Watching anime, listening to Japanese songs, reading manga, attending some classes, self-studying and very helpful online sources contributed to what little I know today.
-I have always been fighting extreme limitations provided by the culture and the government of Iran, where I live, but one of my favorite sayings which wraps it all up for me is “what doesn’t kill you, makes you stronger”.
+I have always been fighting extreme limitations provided by the culture and the government of my country, but one of my favorite sayings which wraps it all up for me is “what doesn’t kill you, makes you stronger”.